ryanoasis/nerd-fonts/readme.md

 ## Rationale

-* Originally created for use with [vim-webdevicons] vim plugin to add glyphs (icons) as labels for files based on the filetype extension or entire path
+* Originally created for use with [vim-devicons] vim plugin to add glyphs (icons) as labels for files based on the filetype extension or entire path

 ## Other